someparty/someparty/source/articles/2021-01-31-samurai-sword.html.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ckKEtPdzjkM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ###[The Weather Station](https://www.theweatherstation.net/): "Parking Lot"
-==Watch at [YouTube](https://youtu.be/gDcxg56nZAo) - Listen at [Bandcamp](https://theweatherstation.bandcamp.com/track/parking-lot)==
+==Watch on [YouTube](https://youtu.be/gDcxg56nZAo) - Preview and purchase at [Bandcamp](https://theweatherstation.bandcamp.com/track/parking-lot)==

 This week [The Weather Station](https://www.theweatherstation.net/) shared "Parking Lot" the fourth and final preview of *Ignorance*, the band's [Fat Possum Records](https://fatpossum.com/) debut.
 As with the record's earlier singles, it provides another moving showcase for Tamara Lindeman's delicate and haunting vocals.
-The singer/songwriter commented on the track, which arrived alongside a new video:
+The singer-songwriter commented on the track, which arrived alongside a new video:

 >" 'Parking Lot' is my strange gentle disco song about a humble encounter with a bird and being tired and being in love, and being heartbroken in ways I didn't quite yet understand.
 I don't fully know how everything connects in this song other than it obviously does.
 I wanted to make the recording very passionate and beautiful while also being very muscular while also being very gentle, and so I did."